Dobrobrav/vk_friends_list_task/README.md

 # VK FRIENDS REPORT GENERATOR
-VK Friends Report Generator is a console application that generates a report consisting of your (or anyone else's) friends' data and save it in one of the three formats (".csv", ".tsv", ".json")
+VK Friends Report Generator is a console application that generates a report consisting of your (or anyone else's) friends' data and saves it in one of the three formats (".csv", ".tsv", ".json")
 <br/><br/>

 ## User instructions: